thaislba/apache_kafka/README.md

 # apache_kafka

 This repository is an exercise based on the DEMOS proposed in the course https://app.pluralsight.com/library/courses/apache-kafka-getting-started/table-of-contents.
-Everything will be done using the default configurations.
+Everything will be done using the default configurations locally.

-### Pre-requisites:
+## Pre-requisites:
 - Linux
 - Java 8 JDK
 - Scala 2.11.x

-### Usage:
+## Running one broker
 **1. start zookeeper with default configuration**

 Run: